 Vector geometry conversion#

-A great deal of geospatial data is available not in gridded form, but in vectorized form: as points, lines, and polygons.
+A great deal of geospatial data is available not in gridded form, but in vector form: as points, lines, and polygons.
 In the Python data ecosystem, these geometries and their associated data are generally represented by a geopandas GeoDataFrame.

 Xugrid provides a number of utilities to use such data in combination with unstructured grids.
 These are demonstrated below.